SaadTalaat/CATernel/README.md

 ### Usage ###
 CATernel could work either on emulators or x86 Hardware
-* Bochs
+* Bochs:
-   If you are in source directory, you only need to run bochs
    - `bochs`
-   If you are on independent directory make sure you copy bochsrc or use it as configuration file
+   If you are in source directory, you only need to run bochs If you are on independent directory make sure you copy bochsrc or use it as configuration file
-* Qemu
+* Qemu:
+   - `qemu-system-i386 -hda kern/kernel/CATernel.img`
    Run as hard disk image
-   - `qemu-system-i386 -hda kern/kernel/CATernel.img`
+   - `qemu-system-i386 -cdrom kern/CATernel.iso`
    Run as iso
-   - `qemu-system-i386 -cdrom kern/CATernel.iso`
-* VirtualBox
+* VirtualBox:
    CATernel can be ran over VirtualBox only using cd iso image, set it as CD Drive and start live session

 ---